OpenCyphal/pycyphal/docs/pages/architecture.rst

 Such lower-level implementation details fall outside of the scope of the UAVCAN transport model entirely, but they are relevant for this library as we want to encourage consistent design across the codebase.
 Such lower-level modules are called *media sub-layers*.

-The media sub-layer structure is not at all mandatory to follow; rather, it is a general recommendation that helps library users understand its structure and helps library developers keep it consistent.

 Media sub-layer implementations should be located under the submodule called ``media``, which in turn should be located under its parent transport's submodule, i.e., ``pyuavcan.transport.*.media.*``.